-Here at Fluid London we like to think we offer a public service to people with all manner of needs.
+Here at Fluid London we like to think we offer a public service to people with all manner of needs and desires.
 And who of us in London can deny we have needs that are of a carnal nature?!
 Londoners are at it all the time.
-That’s why the London restaurants, nightclubs, pubs and bars are so popular It’s not just the atmosphere, the music, the food, and the wine.
-It has to be more than that.
+That’s why London restaurants, nightclubs, pubs and bars are so popular.
+It’s not just the atmosphere, the music, the food, and the wine.
 It must have something to do with our erotic intentions.
 Many of us already have partners whom we date, dine, and dally with, and a few even share their amorous affections with several people.
 Regardless of the scale of our promiscuity, some romantic interactions often require a level of secrecy.
 Which is why Fluid London has created a guide to the Top 10 Best Bars and Restaurants to Conduct an Illicit Affair or Dangerous Liaison.
 Go on London, may luck be your lady tonight.

 Image courtesy of Courtney Carmody

 Alain Ducasse at The Dorchester

 Mayfair / Restaurant / Hotel / Cuisine: French

 The fact that this 3-Michelin Star French restaurant is in a Park Lane hotel (nudge, nudge) should mean that you wont bump into any familiar faces, but there's also another draw card here: the hidden Table Lumiere, possibly London's coolest private dining table, which is separated from the main restaurant by an oval curtain of flickering fiber optic strands.
 How very discreet!

 The conversion of this Japanese restaurant's wine cellar in Mayfair into an intimate glass booth allows guests the opportunity to dine hidden away from the rest of the restaurant without being disturbed.
 Your husband could be on a date in the other half of the restaurant and neither of you would ever know!
 The restaurant also has Europe's largest sake list: sexy!